 Income protection… the basics

-You can apply for income protection if you’re employed, self-employed, a company director, a homemaker or an unpaid carer.
+You can apply for income protection if you’re employed, self-employed or a company director.

 Check out these numbers…